mathnet/mathnet-numerics/docs/content/Build.md

 ------------------------------

-We clearly separate dependency management from the IDE, you should therefore run `build.cmd` or `build.sh` once after every git checkout in order to restore the dependencies exactly as defined.
+We clearly separate dependency management from the IDE, you should therefore run `restore.cmd` or `restore.sh` once after every git checkout in order to restore the dependencies exactly as defined.
 Otherwise Visual Studio and other IDEs may fail to compile or provide correct IntelliSense.